mark-christiansen/confluent-toolkit/README.md

 ## Environment: mTLS authentication and ACL authorization

-This environment is a three broker, three zookeeper cluster of Confluent Platform Enterprise with one Schema Registry server and one Kafka Connect worker.
+This environment is a three broker, three zookeeper cluster of Confluent Platform Enterprise with one Schema Registry server, one Kafka Connect worker, one KSQL node, and one Control Center instance.
 SSL is enabled for all communication between zookeeper servers, brokers and between components and brokers (so basically everywhere).
 The authentication method being used in mTLS, meaning that the principal is coming from the CN of the client certificate.
 There is no authentication on the Schema Registry server and Kafka Connect REST APIs.
 Authorization is performed through Kafka ACLs for reading/writing/creating topics and using consumer groups.
 There are examples of these ACLs for the Schema Registry server and Kafka Connect worker.
 Two connectors, Datagen Connector and JDBC Sink Connector, are setup by default and demonstrate the ACLs needed for their principals.

-If you want to verify your environment is working correctly, you can open up a connection to the Postgres server on "localhost:5432" running in Docker and verify that there is a table created in the "public" schema called "person" which should be populated with records.
+If you want to verify your environment is working correctly, you can open up a connection to the Postgres server on "localhost:5432" running in Docker and verify that there is a table created in the `public` schema called `person` which should be populated with records.
 This table is populated by the JDBC Sink Connector from a topic populated by the Datagen Connector.

 ## Environment: SASL Kerberos (GSSAPI) authentication and ACL authorization